Leoncl2025/sbwt/PLAN.md

     - Add perf regression benchmark test

 - Solid the material
+  - **Prerequisite**: Read papers related to bwa/bowtie/soap and seek the gap of material or experiments
   - Set up the hardware env
   - Run the align jobs using different software (bwa, soap...) and data
-  - Read papers related to bwa/bowtie/soap and seek the gap of material or experiments